UKHomeOffice/engineering-guidance-and-standards/docs/standards/use-ai.md

 ### You MUST test your code

-All AI‑assisted changes must be tested in line with existing engineering standards such as the Office [Developer Testing standard](https://engineering.homeoffice.gov.uk/standards/developer-testing/) and the [QAT principles](https://engineering.homeoffice.gov.uk/principles/quality-assurance-and-testing/) before being merged or deployed.
+All AI‑assisted changes must be tested in line with existing engineering standards such as the [Developer Testing standard](https://engineering.homeoffice.gov.uk/standards/developer-testing/) and the [QAT principles](https://engineering.homeoffice.gov.uk/principles/quality-assurance-and-testing/) before being merged or deployed.
 This ensures that AI‑generated code behaves as expected, does not introduce defects or regressions, and continues to meet quality, security and reliability expectations.

 ### You MUST follow the guardrails